 QR code tracking is no longer a technical detail.
 It has become the centerpiece of any serious campaign.
-In a marketing world increasingly driven by data, measuring the performance of each scan is what separates curiosity from conversion and "likes" from real results.
+In a marketing world increasingly driven by data, measuring the performance of each scan is what separates curiosity from conversion and vanity metrics from real results.

 What Real QR Code Tracking Means